Engineered from first principles

 Read our blog

-While there’s recently been a proliferation of business communication platforms – such as Slack, Hike and Flock – these tools can’t handle the complex communication needs of manufacturing or supply chain businesses.
+While there’s recently been a proliferation of business communication platforms – such as Slack, Microsoft Teams & Flock – these tools can’t handle the complex communication needs of teams that manage a lot of repeatable processes